Work out your trade charge‑out rate: simple formula, examples and calculator links

 - One rate for everything.
 Publish standard, day, first‑hour and emergency rates

 - No minimum charge.
-Short jobs can kill your day if you do not cover travel and setup time
+Short jobs can kill your day if you don’t cover travel and setup time

 Tools and calculators